joaduo/xpathwebdriver/README.md

 4. That generally should work on a modern Linux System (not tested but should also work on other oses).
    Try example below
 5. For image comparison `pip install Pillow` and install `findimagedupes` and `imagemagick` packages for your OS

+Check "Installing Selenium" section for other browsers and details.

 ## Example